romsoloman/avatar-assignment/README.md

 - **Robustness:** The API is designed to handle edge cases gracefully and will not throw errors for special characters, emoji, or digits in the name.
 - **Customization:** You can adjust avatar size, font, and default colors in `src/constants/avatarConstants.ts`.
 - **Environment Variables:** You can set a custom port by defining `PORT` in a `.env` file.

 ---

-## 🤝 Contributing

-Pull requests and issues are welcome!
-Please open an issue to discuss your ideas or report bugs.

----